 The movie's central anthem, "That's Entertainment," was written specifically for the picture — and remains in Dancing in the Dark.

-The principal cast of Dancing in the Dark also includes Sebastian LaCause (The Rocky Horror Show, Once Upon a Mattress and Chicago) as Paul Byrd, a modern-dance choreographer; Mara Davi (A Chorus Line, The Drowsy Chaperone) as modern dancer Gaby, who is crossing over into musicals and catching the eye of Tony; Tony Award winner Beth Leavel (The Drowsy Chaperone) and Adam Heller (Make Me a Song) as Lily and Lester Marton, performers and musical comedy writers — think Comden and Green — who are old pals of Tony's; and Patrick Page (The Lion King, How the Grinch Stole Christmas) as Jeffrey Cordova, the artsy legit director who turns a traditional musical into a pretentious mess.
+Tony Award nominee Scott Bakula, star of TV's "Quantum Leap" and Broadway's Romance/Romance, plays the Astaire role of Tony Hunter, who has been reinvented by Beane ( Xanadu, The Little Dog Laughed, As Bees in Honey Drown) for this new stage version.
+He's now much more of a Bing Crosby-style performer.
+The principal cast of Dancing in the Dark also includes Sebastian LaCause ( The Rocky Horror Show, Once Upon a Mattress and Chicago) as Paul Byrd, a modern-dance choreographer; Mara Davi ( A Chorus Line, The Drowsy Chaperone) as modern dancer Gaby, who is crossing over into musicals and catching the eye of Tony; Tony Award winner Beth Leavel ( The Drowsy Chaperone) and Adam Heller ( Make Me a Song) as Lily and Lester Marton, performers and musical comedy writers — think Comden and Green — who are old pals of Tony's; and Patrick Page ( The Lion King, How the Grinch Stole Christmas) as Jeffrey Cordova, the artsy legit director who turns a traditional musical into a pretentious mess.

 Benjamin Howes plays Hal, the stage manager, a role "built up" in the show; and Jacob Ben Widmar plays a chorus boy named Teddy, based on Ted Hook — the chorus boy turned restaurateur.